Consumers have recently experienced Black Friday, Small Business Saturday and Cyber Monday in the run-up to Christmas Day.

 “Holiday shopping can often be a hit-or-miss proposition, but online shopping adds one more risk factor: Consumers can’t touch or try on the item they’re considering until it arrives at their door, long after they’ve placed the order.
 This, together with the rapid growth of e-commerce, has created a returns boom in recent years,” Caporaso wrote in response to questions sent by email.

 Caporaso said a Clarus survey found that its customers consider “free and easy returns” and “knowing a retailer’s return policy before the purchase” as high priorities.
 Customers also said prepaid return slips and the option to return items to a brick-and-mortar store were important to them.

-The number of return packages UPS expects to handle Thursday
+1.3 million The number of return packages UPS expects to handle Thursday

 Experts say easy, efficient and affordable return policies are becoming essential retailers who want to maintain a loyal consumer base.